zakchoudhury001-ux/active-directory-home-lab/05-client-domain-join/README.md

 This is useful when troubleshooting real IT Support issues because it helps identify where a problem is occurring instead of changing settings randomly.

-## What I Learned

-I learned how to prepare a client machine for an Active Directory domain join.

-I learned how to:

-- Connect a client VM to the same Azure network as the Domain Controller.
-- Configure the Domain Controller as the client's DNS server.
-- Test network connectivity using `ping`.
-- Test DNS resolution using `nslookup`.
-- Join a client computer to an Active Directory domain.
-- Verify domain membership after restarting the client.
-- Understand the difference between authentication and authorization.
-- Troubleshoot connectivity and DNS issues methodically.

 ## Screenshots